 State and Local Government

-Lori A. Ringhand became Georgia Law's associate dean for academic affairs in the fall of 2015.
-She teaches courses on constitutional law, election law, and state and local government law.
-She has been a member of the Georgia Law faculty since 2008 and was named a Hosch Professor in 2012.
+Lori A. Ringhand teaches courses on constitutional law, election law, and state and local government law.
+She has been a member of the School of Law faculty since 2008 and was named a Hosch Professor in 2012.

-She is a nationally known Supreme Court scholar and the author of the book Supreme Court Confirmation Hearings and Constitutional Change (with Paul M. Collins) published in 2013 by Cambridge University Press.
+She is a nationally known Supreme Court scholar and the author of the book Supreme Court Confirmation Hearings and Constitutional Change (with Paul M. Collins) published by Cambridge University Press.
 She also is the co-author of Constitutional Law: A Context and Practices Casebook, which is part of a series of casebooks dedicated to incorporating active teaching and learning methods into traditional law school casebooks.
-Her work has been published in journals such as the Constitutional Commentary, the American University Law Review, the Election Law Journal and the University of Pennsylvania Journal of Constitutional Law.
-Ringhand’s work also has been recognized by a Congressional Research Grant awarded by The Dirksen Congressional Center.
+Ringhand recently received a Fulbright Distinguished Chair Award to spend the spring 2019 semester as a visiting professor at the University of Aberdeen in Scotland.
+Her Fulbright research will explore the different approaches to campaign finance regulation taken by the United States and the United Kingdom.

 The Institutionalization of Supreme Court Confirmation Hearings, 41 L. & Soc.
 Inquiry 126 (2016) (with P. Collins).

 Voter Viewpoint Discrimination: Reconsidering a First Amendment Challenge to Voter Participation Restrictions, 13 Election L.J.
 288 (2014) (peer reviewed).

 Functioning Just Fine: The Unappreciated Value of the Supreme Court Confirmation Process, 61 Drake L. Rev. 1025 (2013) (symposium issue on political dysfunction and the Constitution).